 Effective October 1, 2011.
-Individuals may be reimbursed for multiple national tests (e.g. SAT, GRE, LSAT, etc.).
-One month of entitlement will be charged for each \$1,972.66 paid for the academic year beginning August 1, 2018 (See Education Rate Tables).
+Individuals may be reimbursed for multiple licensing and certification exams or for multiple national tests (e.g. SAT, GRE, LSAT, etc.).
+The maximum payable per licensing or certification exam is \$2,000.
+There is no maximum for national exams.
+Entitlement shall be pro-rated based on the amount of the fee charged for the test relative to the rate for one month payable set each academic year (See Education Rate Tables).
 The test must be approved for VA benefits.

-The amount equivalent to one month of entitlement will be adjusted each year based upon a COLA.
+The amount equivalent to one month of entitlement is adjusted each year based upon a COLA.